UPS profit falls as brutal winter raises costs

 United Parcel Service Inc (UPS.N), the world's biggest courier company, reported a 12 percent fall in quarterly profit due to increased overtime and transport costs related to a colder-than-usual winter in the United States.

-The company warned on Thursday that full-year earnings were likely to come in at the lower end of its earlier forecast, citing the "challenging" start to 2014.
+The company also warned that full-year earnings were likely to come in at the lower end of its earlier forecast, citing the "challenging" start to 2014.

-UPS also said it expected to record a pre-tax charge of about $1.05 billion in the current quarter as a result of changes to health and welfare plans for employees under a newly ratified labor contract. (link.reuters.com/kup78v)

 UPS joins a growing list of companies, including closest rival FedEx Corp (FDX.N), that have blamed the harsh winter for weak results and a subdued outlook for 2014.